ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 ## Objective

 This guide aim to explain how to use our Public Cloud Load Balancer to expose your app hosted on our [Managed Kubernetes Service (MKS)](https://www.ovhcloud.com/en/public-cloud/kubernetes/).
-If you're not comfortable with the different ways of exposing your applications in Kubernetes, or if you're not familiar with the notion of Service's type 'LoadBalancer', we recommend you to start by reading [this guide](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-using-lb?id=kb_article_view&sysparm_article=KB0050008) detailing the different methods for exposing your containerized applications hosted in Kubernetes.
+If you're not comfortable with the different ways of exposing your applications in Kubernetes, or if you're not familiar with the notion of service type 'loadbalancer', we recommend you start by reading [this guide](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-using-lb?id=kb_article_view&sysparm_article=KB0050008) detailing the different methods for exposing your containerized applications hosted in Kubernetes.

 Our Public Cloud Load Balancer is relying on Openstack Octavia project, this project provides a Cloud Controller Manager (CCM) allowing Kubernetes clusters to interact with Load Balancers.
 For Managed Kubernetes Service (MKS), this Cloud Controller is installed and configured by our team allowing you to easily create, use and configure our Public Cloud Load Balancers.
-You can find the [CCM open source project documentation](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md).
+You can find the CCM opensource project documentation [here](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md)

 This guide uses some concepts that are specific to our Public Cloud Load Balancer (listener, pool, health monitor, member, ...)  and to the Public Cloud Network (Gateway, Floating IP).
-You can find [concepts description for the Load Balancer](../../../public_cloud_network_services/concepts-03-loadbalancer/guide.en-gb.md) and [concepts description for the Public Cloud Network products](../../../public_cloud_network_services/concepts-01-public-cloud-networking-concepts/guide.en-gb.md).
+You can find concepts description on this [page](https://help.ovhcloud.com/csm/worldeuro-documentation-public-cloud-network-concepts?id=kb_browse_cat&kb_id=574a8325551974502d4c6e78b7421938&kb_category=9a19a664ede06d102d4c139330b8ce8f) for the Load Balancer and on that [page](https://help.ovhcloud.com/csm/en-ie-public-cloud-network-concepts?id=kb_article_view&sysparm_article=KB0050139) for the Public Cloud Network products.

 ## Prerequisites